MathsJam/mathsjam-site/gathering/uk/archive/2019/index.md

 ### SESSION 1b

-#### Peter Rowlett: #tmwyk
+#### Peter Rowlett: &#35;tmwyk
-#tmwyk is a Twitter hashtag used to share mathematical conversations with children.
+&#35;tmwyk is a Twitter hashtag used to share mathematical conversations with children.
 I will share some examples of mathematical chat I’ve had with my four-year-old and touch briefly on play in mathematical education.

  - [Peter's slides (PPT)]({{site.url}}/assets/talks/2019/PeterRowlett-#tmwyk.pptx)
  - [Peter's slides (PDF)]({{site.url}}/assets/talks/2019/PeterRowlett-#tmwyk.pdf)